 Under new laws, you must manage any activities that pose a risk to human health and the environment from pollution or waste.
-This applies even where the activity has low risks.
+This applies even if the activity is low risk.

-The general environmental duty (GED) is unlikely to affect you if your business:
+The general environmental duty (GED) is unlikely to impact your activities if your business:

-- only produces minimal domestic-type wastes that go in normal bins.
+- only produces small amounts of domestic-type wastes that go in normal bins.

 Businesses with activities that pose low risk of harm to human health and the environment from pollution or waste may include:

 These types of businesses are unlikely to have additional requirements under the new laws.

 For most businesses, complying with environment protection laws means being sure to: